 - Imabari Jazz Festival - Imabari is famous for Jazz music, and hosts a two-day Jazz festival in September of each year, attracting Jazz artists from all around Japan who come to perform at different venues throughout the city.

 - Otomo-uma – held on the third Sunday of October each year, at Kamo Jinja in Kikuma-cho.
-The festival features Tsugijishi (lion dancing), and mikoshi fights… but the main feature is a horseracing event called “Uma-no-hashirikomi.”
-Brave boys race horses clad in colorful adornments.
+The festival features Tsugijishi (lion dancing), mikoshi fights and a horseracing event called “Uma-no-hashirikomi.”
+More information here.

 - Imabari Castle – Built in 1604 by Takaora Todo, it is a rare coast-side open castle, and boasts one of the only sea water-supplied moats in the world.
 There is a fabulous view from the observation deck on the 6th floor of the tower.
-You can see a panoramic view of the entire city, the Ishizuchi Mountain Range, the Seto Inland Sea, and the first Shimanami-kaido Bridge.
 In the spring, the castle grounds are a popular location for hanami.

 - 88 Temple Pilgrimage – Imabari is home to six of the temples (#54 – Enmei-ji, #55 – Nanko-bo, #56 – Taisan-ji, #57 – Eifuku-ji, #58 – Senyu-ji, #59 – Kokubun-ji).